lebsral/strawberry-r-via-spelling/README.md

 This project explores whether training a language model (LLM) on spelling tasks improves its ability to answer position and count questions about words.
 The experiment is structured using Taskmaster for rigorous, task-driven development and reproducibility.

+## Qwen3-4B Migration

+- The project now uses the Qwen3-4B model, which supports both thinking and non-thinking modes.
+- Only the English token subset (~50k tokens) is used for all experiments.
+- Model configuration uses specific sampling parameters: Temperature=0.6, TopP=0.95, TopK=20, MinP=0 (for thinking mode).
+- All scripts, data, and evaluation are Qwen3-4B-specific.

 ## Goals

 - Build a dataset for spelling, position, and count questions.
-- Train and fine-tune a GPT-2 model (or similar) using Unsloth and LoRA optimizations.
+- Train and fine-tune a Qwen3-4B model using Unsloth and LoRA optimizations.
 - Evaluate if spelling training improves model performance on position and count metrics using a true hold-out set.

 ## Project Structure